English Reading Subject Leader: Mrs L Nicholls

 Pupils will listen to and discuss a wide range of fiction (including poetry and plays) and non-fiction texts.
 They will be able to retell fairy stories and myths and legends and talk about a character’s thoughts, actions and feelings.
 Pupils will be able to identify adjectives and adverbs and use dictionaries and thesauruses to find the meanings of new words.
 Pupils will begin to self-correct reading errors using their knowledge of phonics and spelling patterns.
 They will begin to recognise different forms of poetry (e.g. acrostic, calligram, kenning and free verse).

 Pupils will confidently recite poems by heart and participate in discussions about books.
 They will be able to use evidence from the text to answer questions about a character or setting and to give their opinion.
 Pupils will summarise the main ideas, giving key details, which include some quotations and references to the text.
 They will read aloud fluently with confidence and expression.
 Pupils will confidently make their own book choices, considering challenges and preferences whilst widening their range of reading to include new authors and a range of genres.

 At Halling Primary School, we follow the Chris Quigley ‘Essentials’ Curriculum which sets out essential coverage, learning objectives, standards, and progress measures that are required for all subjects.

-For Maths, GPAS (Grammar, Punctuation and Spelling) and Reading, the children will be assessed formally twice a year in Years 1, 3, 4 and 5 and 3 times per year in Years 2 and 6.
+For Maths, GPAS (Grammar, Punctuation and Spelling) and Reading, the children will be assessed formally twice a year in Years 1, 2, 3, 4 & 5 and 3 times per year in Year 6.
 These assessments give the children a standardised score.